Blinkinlabs/JTAG_hat/readme.md

 * Selectable target power, to power your device from the RPi 3.3V suppy
 * Level-shifted UART interface connected to RPi serial port
 * Hardware reset via a pull-down transistor
+* Built-in voltage and current measurement of target device

 The JTAG Hat is designed to work with [OpenOCD](http://openocd.org/), and provides a .05" 10-pin [Cortex Debug Connector](https://documentation-service.arm.com/static/5fce6c49e167456a35b36af1), with pins to support debugging devices with either a JTAG (TCK/TMS/TDI/TDO) or SWD (SWDIO/SWDCLK) programming interface.
 A traditional .1, 20-pin JTAG header is also provided, which can be used with normal jumper wires for more flexibiity.